maeda56/voice-open-web/README.md

 # voice_opens_web

-Programs make it possible that voice opens webpages in japanese.
-You can resister a word and the url and can use this function.
+Programs make it possible that you opens webpages by speaking in japanese.
+You can resister the word you speak and the url you want to open and can use this function.